Double Seduction Series, Book 3

 “Plus, it’s the right thing to do.”
 Trey turned the truck as the road climbed upward.

 On top of a rise in the land, a two-story, light-green house sat overlooking the river below.

-Megan’s stomach clenched and her lungs didn’t want to work.
+Megan’s stomach clenched, and her lungs didn’t want to work.
 How had things progressed so quickly?
-Just weeks ago, at a graphic novel convention in Chicago where she was speaking on her comic book series, she’d met the McGatlin brothers.
-She’d been attracted to both of them.
+Just weeks ago, at a graphic novel convention in Chicago where she was giving a workshop on her comic book series, she’d met the McGatlin brothers.
+Immediately, she’d been attracted to both of them.
 Separately.
 When they’d taken her out to dinner and offered a night with both of them…and her in the middle…she couldn’t refuse.

-Then Inez, the guys’ housekeeper, took a call from Megan’s parents in Alaska, telling them all about the stalker, and giving them directions to the ranch.
+Then Inez, the guys’ housekeeper, took a call from Megan’s parents in Alaska.
+She told them all about the stalker and gave them directions to the ranch.
 Inez had proudly announced to Megan, Trey, and Garret that the concerned couple was boarding the next flight from Anchorage.

-Remembering to breathe, Megan cleared her mind, focusing on what she was supposed to tell Garret and Trey’s mom and dad when they questioned her about her intentions toward their sons.
+Remembering to breathe, Megan sucked in air and cleared her mind, focusing off of everything except what she was supposed to tell Garret and Trey’s mom and dad when they questioned her about her intentions toward their sons.
 Both sons.

 “Oh jeez.”
 She whispered it, but Garret nudged her shoulder.

 Trey swung into the driveway next to his parents’ red pickup and shut off the truck.
 Dead silence surrounded them, and Megan could hear her heart beating.

 “Let’s get this over with quick.”
 Garret opened his door, letting in a hot blast of dry air.
 He held out his hand.
 “C’mon.”
 His smile reassured her.

 Trey nudged her with his shoulder.
 “Trust us, Megan.”
 Her cowboy winked.